 A Medigap Rx insured enrolled in Part D during the initial enrollment period and terminated the Medigap Rx policy.

 Following any event listed in 1 through 4 above, eligible persons are entitled to plan A, B, C, or F available from any issuer.
 Following the event described in 5, an eligible person is entitled to the Medicare supplement plan the individual had before enrolling in Medicare Advantage, if that plan is still available from the original issuer.
 If that plan is not available, the individual is entitled to plan A, B, C, or F available from any issuer.
 Following the event described in 6, eligible persons are entitled to any plan available from any issuer.
 Following the event described in 7, eligible persons are entitled to A, B, C, F, K or L from the same issuer.

-1 In this situation, the eligible person may also return to the Medicare supplement policy or certificate in which the person was enrolled just prior to joining the Medicare Advantage plan.
+Effective January 1, 2020, Plan D replaces Plan C and Plan G replaces Plan F for all the events where offering Plan C or Plan F is required with respect to newly eligible people who cannot be issued Plan C or Plan F. 1 In this situation, the eligible person may also return to the Medicare supplement policy or certificate in which the person was enrolled just prior to joining the Medicare Advantage plan.

 4 © 1993-1994, 1997, 2001, 2005, 2009-2010 National Association of Insurance Commissioners